This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 Provide evidence of academic and personal potential, and a desire to become an osteopathic physician

-Students who meet all entry requirements listed below will be accepted on a rolling admission basis.
+Students who meet all entry requirements listed will be accepted on a rolling admission basis.

-Achieve a cumulative overall GPA of 3.75 or higher at the end of the sophomore year
+Achieve a cumulative overall GPA of 3.25 or higher at the end of the junior year

 Complete course requirements as listed in PCOM’s catalog

-Apply to the PCOM through AACOMAS by October 31 of the year prior to matriculation
+Apply to PCOM through AACOMAS by October 31 of the senior year

-Submit the PCOM supplemental application by November 30 of the year prior to matriculation
+Submit the PCOM supplemental application by November 30 of the senior year

 Submit a letter of recommendation from an osteopathic physician (D.O.)